 Schizachyrium scoparium, commonly known as Little Bluestem, is a tough and adaptable warm-season grass that is tolerable of a wide range of soil textures and moisture conditions.
 It has high ecological value and low maintenance needs.
 It is one of the dominant species that make up our tall and short grass prairies.
 It has a massive native range stretching all the way from Canada to Mexico, and from the East coast to the West coast.

-Little Bluestem is highly adaptable and easy to care for.
+Little Bluestem is highly adaptable and an easy to care for plant.
 It has a deep root system which makes it particularly useful when planted on riverbanks or slopes for erosion control.
 Thanks to those deep roots, and its high tolerance for moisture, it would also make a fine addition to any rain garden.
 Little Bluestem has been used extensively in prairie restoration projects primarily for its adaption to a diversity of sites, drought tolerance, growth habit, and wildlife appeal.
 Its bluish-green foliage shifts into a lovely red, copper, and orange hue also giving it ornamental value for landscape settings.

-Caring for little bluestem is extremely easy.
+Caring for Little Bluestem is extremely easy.
 It performs best in average, dry to medium moisture, well-drained soil in full sun.
 However, it does tolerate a wide range of soil conditions and textures like clay, sand, or infertility.
 It has a high drought resistance once established.

 We recommend cutting back to the ground in early spring to promote new and attractive growth.

 If planting in a landscape setting, be sure not to go heavy on the mulch.
 This plant suffers when there’s too much mulch near the crown.